mahnaz007/ImagePreprocessing/docs/usage.md

 - Sidecar files: Such as .bvec and .bval files for diffusion-weighted imaging (DWI), if applicable.

 ##Multiple Session
-If the same subject has two sessions (e.g., different MRI scans at different time points), the input data should reflect this, and the pipeline will automatically manage the sessions.
+If the same subject has multiple sessions (e.g., different MRI scans at different time points), the input data should reflect this, and the pipeline will automatically manage the sessions.
+Files that do not explicitly indicate session information (e.g., IRTG01_001002_b20080101) will be considered as belonging to session 01 (ses-01).
 Below is an example structure:

 ##Example of BIDS-compliant output structure: